Research at Risk and East Asia

 The Four Sub-Themes

-Research projects in each of the sub-themes focus on emerging institutional constellations (in contrast to the adaptation of established institutions) and both formal and informal institutional dimensions, the latter being of particular importance in the East Asian regional context, yet often neglected by European theories and research about institutional change.
+Research projects in each of the sub-themes focused on emerging institutional constellations (in contrast to the adaptation of established institutions) and both formal and informal institutional dimensions, the latter being of particular importance in the East Asian regional context, yet often neglected by European theories and research about institutional change.

 Marketization and changes in the institutional orders and mechanisms governing incentives to engage in market activities, and protecting against market failures.